qmk/qmk_firmware/docs/hardware_avr.md

 ## `<keyboard>.h`

 This is the file you define your [Layout Macro(s)](feature_layouts.md) in.
-At minumum you should have a `#define LAYOUT` for your keyboard that looks something like this:
+At minimum you should have a `#define LAYOUT` for your keyboard that looks something like this:

 ```
 #define LAYOUT(          \